Brian Leeds DeMarco

 Prof. DeMarco is the recipient of an NSF CAREER award, ONR Young Investigator award, and a Sloan Foundation Fellowship.

 Prof. DeMarco has served on the DAMOP Executive Committee, the review panel for NRC postdoctoral fellowships, the National Research Council Committee on AMO Science (CAMOS), the APS March Meeting and DAMOP program committee, and the APS DAMOP Thesis Prize committee.
-He currently serves on the APS Davisson-Germer Prize Committee, the APS Panel on Public Affairs, and National Academy of Science Intelligence Science and Technology Experts Group.
-Prof. DeMarco is currently Chair of the NASA Fundamental Science Standing Review Board and in the 2016-2018 class of the Defense Sciences Study Group.
+He currently serves on the APS Davisson-Germer Prize Committee, the APS Panel on Public Affairs (POPA), and the National Academy of Science Intelligence Science and Technology Experts Group (ISTEG).
+Prof. DeMarco is currently Chair of the NASA Fundamental Physical Sciences Standing Review Board and was in the 2016-2017 class of the Defense Sciences Study Group.

 For more information